 Are dubs included in the Crunchyroll trial?

 Yes.
-All Crunchyroll dubbed content (English, Spanish, Portuguese and increasingly other languages) is included on the Fan tier and above during the 14-day trial.
+All Crunchyroll dubbed content (English, Spanish, Portuguese and increasingly other languages) is included on the Fan tier and above during the 7-day trial.

 Related guides

-Anime service trial terms verified as of May 2026.
-Crunchyroll's 14-day trial has been the standard since 2023; HIDIVE's 7-day trial has been stable since the AMC Networks acquisition.
+Anime service trial terms verified as of June 2026.
+Crunchyroll runs a 7-day trial; HIDIVE's 7-day trial has been stable since the AMC Networks acquisition.